8 Eco-Dive Resorts in the Philippines: Sustainable Scuba Vacation

 Atlantis Dive Resort, Puerto Galera

-As one of the Philippines’ best eco-friendly dive resorts, Atlantis recognises that sustainability is the key to preserving the paradise in which it operates.
-By investing in the education and wellbeing of local youth through impactful programs, Atlantis helps foster an appreciation for the environment amongst the next generation.
+By investing in the education and well-being of local youth through impactful programs, Atlantis is also helping to foster an appreciation for the environment amongst the next generation.

 Atlantis Dive Resort, Dumaguete